 Subtitled “A Step-by-Step Guide to Creating A Lifestyle You Always Wanted,” her book offers readers a personal financial “Empowerment Plan” consisting of three Phases: 1) Building a Foundation; 2) Learning Investing Essentials and Strategies; and 3) Developing SMART Goals - Specific; Measurable; Achievable; Relevant; and Timely.

 Shinobu explains in her introduction why her book focuses on women:

 “Women have been left out.
 In school, we learned about long division, the Pythagorean theorem, and even the rules of dodgeball.
 But how to effectively manage and invest our money?
 Nope!
 Didn’t make the curriculum.”

-What about those professional women, NSSTA members, who aspire to become “settlement planners?”
+What about those professional women, NSSTA or AASC members, who aspire to become “settlement planners?”
 Shinobu suggests the following general observation:

 “As with most things in life, you need to help yourself before you can help anyone else.
 Flight attendants reminds us every time we fly: ‘Please securely fasten your face mask before assisting others.’
 In order to change the overall trends, you need to start with your own empowerment.”

-- However, a recent Fidelity Investment study revealed that 92% of women want to learn more about financial planning.
+Shinobu cites a recent Fidelity Investment study that highlights the opportunity she sees for women: 92% of women want to learn more about financial planning.

 NSSTA’s Women’s Caucus already answered that question, in part, by inviting Shinobu to guest speak at one of their earliest events.
 Shinobu, a Certified Financial Planner and financial educator, has created myriads of financial plans for clients and presented more than 500 live workshops covering topics from budgeting to estate planning.